Easy Goat Milk Soap Recipe

 - 24 oz vegetable shortening or lard

-Heat the sold oils until they are almost melted.
+Heat the solid oils until they are almost melted.
+Take the pot off the heat source.
 Swirl the oil until they melt the rest of the way.
 Add in the olive oil.
 Set aside to cool down to 100 degrees.

 Mix the lye and water.
-Mix the lye into the water (this is important to control how fast the reaction happens).
-It will heat up so I like to use a tall container like a plastic pitcher even though there isn’t a whole lot of liquid in the bottom.
-I also like to put the pitcher in a basin of ice water while I am mixing the lye into the water and getting the mixture to cool down to 100 degrees.
-Not being a patient person myself, if you want to speed up the cooling of the lye/water mixture you can slip a few ice cubes down the side of the pitcher.
+Mix the lye into the water (Important note for controlling how fast the reaction happens).
+It will heat up so I like to use a tall container.
+A plastic pitcher works great even though there isn’t a whole lot of liquid in the bottom.
+I also like to put the pitcher in a basin of ice water while I am mixing the lye into the water.
+This get the mixture to cool down to 100 degrees faster.
+Because I’m not a patient person myself, to speed up the cooling of the lye/water mixture you can slip a few ice cubes down the side of the pitcher.
 When everything is 100 degrees mix the lye/water into the oils, give it a quick stir with a wooden or plastic long handled spoon then add in the raw goat milk.

 Mix with your stick blender until trace.
 Your soap mixture should look like thick vanilla pudding.
 At this point add in a few drops of what ever flavor essential oil you wish and what ever extra pieces of stuff.
 Give it another swirl or two.
 Now you pour your mixture into soap molds or card board soup trays (even ramine boxes work) lined with wax paper.
 Cover with towels and let sit overnight.
 After about 24 hours dump out your soap, cut (here is a funny crinkle cut knife article I wrote), then let stand on end for several weeks to dry out.
 Enjoy!